sds/scss-lint/README.md

 ## Configuration

+`scss-lint` loads configuration in the following order of precedence:

+1. Configuration file specified via the `--config` flag
-`scss-lint` will automatically load the file `.scss-lint.yml` if one exists in the current working directory merging it with the [default configuration](config/default.yml).
-Otherwise, it uses the default configuration as-is.
+2. Configuration from `.scss-lint.yml` in the current working directory, if it exists

-You can also specify that a specific configuration file be used via the `--config` flag.
-It will still be merged with the default configuration.
+3. Configuration from `.scss-lint.yml` in the user's home directory, if it exists
+4. Otherwise, just the [default configuration](config/default.yml) is loaded

+**Note**: The first configuration file found is the one that is loaded, e.g. the `.scss-lint.yml` file in the current working directory is loaded _instead_ of the one in the user's home directory&mdash;they are not merged with each other.

 Here's an example configuration file: